nilakay/tr-tweets-hate-speech/README.md

 dataset
 ----------------
 In concat dataset.ipynb I took,
-2000 non-offensive and 2000 offensive instagram comments from "HATC" dataset which includes total 31,290 instances.
-2000 non-offensive and 2000 offensive tweets from "The OffensEval-2020" dataset which includes total 35,284 instances.
-1000 non-offensive and 1000 offensive tweets from "5k Turkish tweets w/incivil content" dataset from Kaggle which includes total 5,054 instances.
+2000 non-offensive and 2000 offensive instagram comments from "HATC" dataset which includes total 31,290 instances.// 2000 non-offensive and 2000 offensive tweets from "The OffensEval-2020" dataset which includes total 35,284 instances.// 1000 non-offensive and 1000 offensive tweets from "5k Turkish tweets w/incivil content" dataset from Kaggle which includes total 5,054 instances.
 I created a dataset called "ensemble.csv" which includes 10k instances.
 (5000 offensive/5000 non-offensive)